 Remember that this type of gourd requires to be cleaned and cured before use.
 I will provide the instructions later in this article.

-Ceramic Gourds – Stylish and Convenient
+Ceramic Yerba Mate Gourds – Stylish and Convenient

 Ceramic gourds are quite popular because they often look very nice and it is easy to clean them.